SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

     Then, once the merging finished for a given patch:

-    1. Compression of the macro-particle list (remove hole let by removed and tagged particles).
+    1. Compression of the macro-particle list (remove hole in arrays let by removed and tagged particles).
     By cleaning the particle vector at the end, we limit the computational impact of this step.

 2.1 Cartesian momentum Cell discretization
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""